-Lubrication is one of the important steps in keeping any vehicle maintained.
+Lubrication is one of the important steps of motorcycle maintenance tips in keeping any vehicle maintained.
 Whether we talk about cars or bikes.
 There are things that rotate and move around in the bikes and require proper lubrication after a certain time.

 There are parts like handle bearings, swingarm, suspension parts, wheel bearings that are used heavily on a daily basis these needs to be checked after a while and make sure that everything is fine and is working smoothly.

 Break grips and chain also needs to be lubricated so keep that in mind as well.
 Also, make sure to keep water away from areas that require lubrication because water may end up removing the lubrication from the area and the part may rust after time.